ro011110ot/ESP32_lvgl_micropython_st7789_owm_ntp_rtc/README.md

 # ESP32 LVGL Weather Station

 This project transforms an ESP32 into a weather station using a ST7789 display with the LVGL graphics library.
-It fetches weather data from the OpenWeatherMap API, synchronizes time using NTP, and displays the information in a clean user interface.
+It fetches weather data from the OpenWeatherMap API, synchronizes time using NTP, and displays the information in a clean user interface with weather icons.

 ## Features

 -   Connects to a Wi-Fi network using credentials from a `secrets.py` file.
 -   Synchronizes the Real-Time Clock (RTC) with an NTP server, including CET/CEST daylight saving adjustments.
 -   Fetches current weather data from OpenWeatherMap (temperature, pressure, humidity, wind, and description).
--   Displays the current date, time, and weather information on a 240x320 ST7789 TFT display.
+-   Displays the current date, time, and weather information, including weather icons, on a 240x320 ST7789 TFT display.
 -   Uses the LVGL library for a modern and responsive user interface.
--   Logs weather data periodically to a CSV file on the device's filesystem for historical tracking.
 -   Modular structure for easy maintenance and extension.

 ## File Descriptions